-This signals that all outstanding local changes are replicated to other servers.
+This signals that all outstanding local changes are replicated out to other servers.

 Delete the replication server database by removing all files in the

-If all local changes have been replicated to other servers, this deletion does not result in any data loss in the replication environment.
+As long as all local changes have been replicated out to other servers, this does not result in any data loss in the replication environment.

 Re-import the data from LDIF.

-The data is now encrypted using the new preferred encryption settings definition.
+This causes the data to be encrypted using the new preferred encryption settings definition.

-Export the compromised encryption settings definition from the encryption settings
+Export the compromised key from the encryption settings database.

-- To prevent the PingDirectory server from using the compromised definition, delete the definition from the encryption settings database.
+- To no longer allow the directory server instance to use the key, delete the key from the encryption settings database.

-- Allow replication to update the server with any changes processed offline.
+- Allow replication to bring the server back up-to-date with any changes processed while it was offline.

-To re-allow externally-performed write operations, change the value of the global
+To re-allow externally-initiated write operations, change the value of the global

 writability-modeconfiguration property to

-To allow client traffic to re-route to that server instance, reconfigure the
+To allow client traffic to be routed again to that server instance, reconfigure the

 An example is changing the value of the